Gangabal Lake Trek 2026: Best Time, Itinerary, Package Info

 Gangabal Lake Trek Cross Some Famous Destinations in Kashmir.

-The Picturesque Trail in Gangabal Lake Trek
+The Picturesque Trail of Gangabal Lake Trek

 Key Points of Gangabal Lake Trek

-Shoes are the single most important equipment.
+Good trekking shoes are the most important equipment

-Travel light
+Travel light for better comfort

-The backpack should not exceed 10kgs.
+The backpack weight should not exceed 10 kg

 Gangabal Lake Trek Complete Guide